 Whether you’re doing it yourself or supporting someone else’s move, here are some steps to keep in mind when it comes to transitioning to digital banking:

 - Collect personal details.
 The first step anyone should take in setting up an online account is to collate as much personal information as possible.
 Banks will understandably want to ensure they’re dealing with an actual person, rather than someone trying to fraudulently access funds.
 Full names, contact details, addresses, and bank account details (such as sort code or account number) are useful here.

 - Download your bank’s app.
 Each bank which offers online banking should have their own app.
 Find yours by searching for the name of your bank in your smart device’s app store.
 Click to download and it should appear on your device after a few minutes.

 - Create login information.
 Next, you’ll be asked to create a user ID.
 This usually means a username, password, and possibly even a numerical code.
-If someone has a smart device which allows them to log in user face ID or a fingerprint scan, the numbered code won’t be necessary.
+If someone has a smart device which allows them to log in using face ID or a fingerprint scan, the numbered code won’t be necessary.
 Make sure to keep a note of any passwords or usernames.
 You can do this securely by using a password manager, which creates and stores strong passwords for you so you don’t have to remember multiple different ones.

 - Security check.
 At this point a bank will normally want some evidence that you are who you say you are.
 This will involve them sending an email or text message with a code.
 You will be asked which method of contact is more convenient.

 - Verify your identity.
 Once you have the code (usually four-to-six numerical digits) you’ll be able to either enter it on your banking app, or in the event your bank calls you, read it to someone on the other end of the phone.

 - Add accounts.
 Once you’ve accessed the app, you’ll be able to manage and add pre-existing bank accounts.
 Each bank will ask for you to do this differently, but the key information you’ll need is your account number, sort code, and personal details.